wjdgnsdl213/SHSF/readme.md

 # Stay Hungry, Stay Foolish

-The record of studying "Hungry and Foolish"
+The Record of what I studied